aarong/feedme-server-core/DEV.md

 - `transport.start()`

   Allows the library to tell the transport to begin listening for client connections.
-Returns nothing.

   The library will only call this method if the transport state is `stopped`.

-  The transport state must asynchronously become `starting` and the `starting` event must be emitted.
+  The transport state must become `starting` and the `starting` event must be emitted synchronously.

   If the transport starts successfully, the transport state must become `started` and the `start` event must be emitted.